danny-baker/deploy-beast-datascience-vm/README.md

-# Deploy ANY virtual machine on Azure using Bicep (like a boss)
+# Deploy ANY virtual machine on Azure using Bicep
 This guide will help you customise and deploy (almost) any virtual machine from Microsoft Azure, preconfigured for data science applications, with a running Jupyter Hub and R Studio server out-of-the-box.

 This is an example of deploying cloud infrastructure-as-code using a new domain specific language called Bicep.
 The [OS image](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro) is Linux Ubuntu 18.04 and is specially setup with 150GB of goodies including native support for Python, R, Julia, SQL, C#, Java, Node.js, F#.
 If you don't know linux, don't worry: out of the box it autoruns a Jupyter Hub server giving you instant (secure) access to Jhub from the browser of your local machine, running remotely on your VM.
-Deploying in seconds, you will have access to beast VMs with up to 416 cores, 11000+ GB RAM and 1500+ MBit/s internet speeds.
+Deploying in seconds, you will have access to beast VMs with up to 416 cores, 11000+ GB RAM, 32TB SSD disks, and 1500+ MBit/s internet speeds.
 Pricing for VMs ranges from 1 cent to 120 $USD/hr and a free trial gets you $200 USD of credit for 30 days, with some important caveats.

 This is designed for one-off time-constrained tasks where you need a dedicated beefy VM to run for a few hours or days to get the job done.
 You can then export any data, and tear the whole resource down when you're finished.
 This is specifically for when you need more hardware than your local machine or the free/premium note-book-as-a-service platforms like Google Colab can provide.